travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 Of course once again Ebates comes into play, if the site allows it.
 Some will some will not.

 Not all places you travel will require a car, so think about this carefully before you go ahead and book a car.
 A lot of places public transportation is sufficient and very easy to use.
+Trains & Buses in Europe are exceptional.

 **TIPS:** If you do book a car ensure you take up the full protection insurance.
 Yes it costs money but better safe than sorry.
 Someone is our group was glad he got the insurance after his accident.